-“I know what you’re thinking… here’s what will get you back on track.”
+“I know what you’re thinking… here’s what will get business back on track.”

 Entrepreneurial Attitudes: Win or Lose?